 Allen holds credentialing as a Nationally Certified Counselor and a Licensed Professional Counselor of Mental Health for the state of Delaware.
 He has a Bachelor’s Degree in General Studies with a concentration in Behavioral Science as well as a Master’s Degree in Community Counseling, both from Wilmington University.
 He is a member of the American Psychological Association and the National Board of Certified Counselors.

 Allen’s counseling approach is both cognitive-behavioral and person-centered.
 Specializing in anxiety, depression, stress reduction, relationships, coping skills, traumatic life experiences, substance abuse and Afro-American issues.
 He counsels clients with co-occurring disorders, anger and pain management, life transitions, relationship issues, grief and loss, parenting, and life skills.
 He has worked to help clients in adult and adolescent settings for over 20 years, providing a safe and supportive environment to explore dynamics in their lives through holistic approaches.
 Allen’s purpose is to help people change emotionally, mentally, and spiritually.
 He believes, “If a person desires change, then change will come.”

-Allen is available at both locations and by video conferencing.
+Allen is available at the South office only and by video conferencing.